Some links in this post may be affiliate links

 Give it 12-14 hours of total darkness by placing it in a dark cupboard or cover it with an opaque material and maintain the temperatures at about 10-120C.

-Christmas Cactus (Schlumbergera x buckleyi) common growing problems include yellowing and wilting leaves, leaf spots, reddish leaves, pests among others.
+Schlumbergera x buckleyi problems are yellowing and limp leaves, brown spots, reddish leaves, pests among others.
 Keep reading for more on these problems and how to solve them.

-The third possible cause of yellowing and wilting in Christmas Cactus is too little light.
-Position the plant in a spot where it will receive bright light with some 6-8 hours of morning or late afternoon direct sunlight.
-Alternatively, grow the plant under a grow light if the natural lighting is not sufficient.
-Check out this post on understanding light for houseplants.
+Too little light: Position the plant in a spot where it will receive bright light with some 6-8 hours of direct sunlight or use a grow light if the natural lighting is not sufficient.

-Brown spots on the stem at the soil level in Christmas Cactus are an indication of Fusarium stem rot which is brought about by soggy soil.
+Brown spots on the stem at the soil level on Christmas Cactus are an indication of Fusarium stem rot which is brought about by soggy soil.
 The disease is difficult to treat.
+But if caught in the early stages, you can try to save the plant.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.